aurigandrea/nudigitalheritage/src/blog/2023 - 04 - 20 - can-we-understand-war-through-video-games-the-imperial-war-museum’s-‘war-games’-exhibition.md

 Ultimately, well the ‘War Games’ exhibition may serve as an excellent introductory experience into how war remembrance and heritage are incorporated into the digital realm of video games, the ideas presented throughout the exhibition would have been more thought-provoking if expanded upon.
 Although the exhibition provides a few examples of games that present more nuanced portrayals of real-life conflicts, it lacks any investigation into the potential harms of the simplistic war narratives found in some of the more popular FPS games.
 Future exhibitions on this topic should aim to delve deeper into such debates and provide more of a balanced perspective on the cultural impact of war games.
 Being presented with the more difficult questions surrounding historical representations in this new digital format would significantly expand our overall understanding of the increasingly prominent role war games play in shaping war heritage.

-**The ‘War Games’ expedition can be seen, free of charge, at the London Imperial War Museum until the 28th of May 2023.**
+**The [‘War Games’ exhibition](https://www.iwm.org.uk/events/war-games) can be seen, free of charge, at the London Imperial War Museum until the 28th of May 2023.**

 ##### **Games featured at the expedition:**